3 Challenges Facing Cleanrooms

 “Design overkill” may also contribute to cost problems, particularly in electronics manufacturing.
 Ranging from $180 to $2,800 per square foot, electronics industry clean rooms are typically designed and constructed in tight time periods.
 Engineers may opt to duplicate past cleanroom designs to meet deadlines and avoid the potential risks arising from new layouts.
 In some cases, however, that approach can lead to cleanrooms that exceed the process needs of the facility – a waste of valuable resources.

-Find Safe Solutions
+Find Safe Solutions for Cleanrooms and Clean Areas

 By gaining an in-depth understanding of the challenges facing clean rooms, facility managers can implement solutions.
 Employee training, cleanroom equipment, and customized planning can help facilities better follow current regulations, reduce contamination risks, and maximize investments.